wix-incubator/wix-code-docs/wix-notifications-v2/wix-notifications-v2/guides/Introduction.md

 <blockquote class='warning'>
 <p><strong>Warning:</strong> Elevating a function allows it to be called by any site visitor.
 Exercise caution to prevent security vulnerabilities.</p>
 </blockquote>

-The Notifications API provides functionality for sending notifications.
-Notifications are messages that are sent to the site dashboard, Wix app, or browser of your site's [contributors](https://support.wix.com/en/article/roles-permissions-overview).

-To learn more about notifications, see [About Your Dashboard Notifications](https://support.wix.com/en/article/about-your-dashboard-notifications).

 To use the Notifications API, import `notifications` from the `wix-notifications.v2` module: